Gopnikqueen/ITT-Assignment-1/README.md

 <img src="Psychometric.png" Width="800" Height="850">
 <p> </p>
+<p> Over all with the results, they didn't come to too much of a surprise.
+Incidently it the same as what my manager had already described awhile ago and the learning test results were almost identical to the one I took back in High School.
+The mechanical aptitue test surprised me quite a bit as I initally believed I had gotten the majority of them wrong. </p>
+<p> As I already work in a very small team and heavily rely on one another to get our objective completed.
+So for me, what I find important in building a team is trust, communication and the same goal in mind.

 <h1> Project Ideas </h1>
 <h2> Project Overview </h2>
-<p> For this assignment, I've have actually thought of two ideas.
-One, being a program for passwords and security.
-Second, being an automatic plant watering system.</p>
+<p> For this assignment, I've have thought of two ideas.
+One, being a program for password security.
+This system or program would be used to produce specific passwords on a network, record date & time, what PC the temporary password was assigned and what PC used it with date & time and location in attempt to reduce and combat unauthorised intrusion.
+Second, being an automatic programmable plant watering system.
+This would be used for gardens that either have little to no rainfall and for gardens what cannot be watered on a regular basis like fulltime workers or for areas on heavy water restrictions. </p>

+<h2> Motivation </h2>
+<p> The montivation daylight sensor

 </body>
 </html>